 But Moses again pleaded, “Lord, please!
 Send anyone else” (Exodus 4:10-13 NLT).

 If you noticed, Moses argued with HaShem and around seven times told him why he could not possibly do the job God had called him to do.
 He had murdered a man in Egypt, and they would kill him.
 God says the men looking for you are dead.
 Moses continues speaking doubt and saying that he cannot do it.
 He even says he doesn’t have the greatest speaking voice in front of people, especially the Pharaoh over the whole land.
 God says, well I have created your mouth!
 I can teach you how to speak.

 Oh, Abba teach us how to speak light and LIFE!

-You may not have any confidence in yourself, but if God does and He has a job for you to do, let HIM fill your mouth with HIS words and when you are around your enemies or those who don’t think very highly of you, look at them and find something true, something lovely, something of a good report and think on those things.
-Remember Rahab?
-She had a title of “Harlot” but God used her as an example of our Faith and put her among the list of great people of faith in Hebrews chapter eleven.
-Her words and thoughts toward God saved her whole family!
+We may not have any confidence in ourself, but if God does, and He has a job for us to do, let HIM fill our mouth with HIS words and when we are around our enemies or those who don’t think very highly of us, let us look at them and find something true, something lovely, something of a good report, and think on those things.

 Photograph by Jeff Manning